 Ecological Benefits of Hemp Rope

-- Carbon Sequestration: Cultivation of hemp absorbs a lot more carbon dioxide than most crops, lowering levels of greenhouse gas and consequently fighting climate change.
+- Carbon Sequestration: The cultivation of hemp absorbs a lot more carbon dioxide than most crops, lowering levels of greenhouse gas and consequently fighting climate change.

 - Minimal Resource Use: Hemp grows quicker while requiring less water, sans chemical fertilizers or pesticides.